dyle71/hcs-url/README.md

 This C++17 header-only library which is capable of parsing and resolving URLs (URIs) quickly as defined in the RFC 3968.

-The implementation adheres strictly to the RFC 3968 but without (not yet; maybe in future versions):
-* syntax-based normalization
-* case normalization
-* percent-encoding normalization
-* path segment normalization
-and adds some minor convenient methods too.
-Next, it strives to be minimal and performant.
-That's why it makes heavy use of std::string_view.

 Small.
 Fast.
 Header-only.

 Example: